sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 export default routeConfiguration;
 ```

-In the example, path `/login` renders _AuthenticationPage_ component
+In the code above, path `/login` renders the _AuthenticationPage_
-with prop **tab** set to 'login'.
-In addition, this route configuration
+component with prop **tab** set to 'login'.
+In addition, this route
-has the name: 'LoginPage'.
+configuration has the name: 'LoginPage'.

-> Routes use exact path matches in FTW.
+> Routes use exact path matches in SWT.
 We felt that this makes it
 > easier to understand the connection between a path and its routed view
 > aka related page component.
 > [Read more.](https://reactrouter.com/web/api/Route/exact-bool)